 Samples that require electron microscopy are referred to the Sheffield Teaching Hospitals NHS foundation trust for sample processing, with the electron micrographs being returned to KCH for interpretation.
-Samples may also be sent to the Viapath Histopathology laboratory for Immunohistochemistry with antibodies that are not routinely stocked by the department.
+Samples may also be sent to the main Histopathology laboratory, Denmark hill for Immunohistochemistry with antibodies that are not routinely stocked by the department.
 Full details for indications for referral can be found in LP-HIS-SOP-34-Histopathology referrals.

-LIVER MOLECULAR GENETICS SERVICE (LMG)
+3.9 LIVER MOLECULAR GENETICS SERVICE (LMG)